Review Penn And Teller Rio Las Vegas…..

-Penn & Teller are the bad boys of magic.
-The anti-magicians who push the boundaries and laugh in the face of ‘the rabbit out of the hat’ illusionists.
+Penn & Teller are the bad boys of magic!
+These anti-magicians push the boundaries and laugh in the face of ‘the rabbit out of the hat’ illusionists.
 They not only perform magic but often tell you how it’s done.
 This is their first home goal.

-This unique duo have a strange shtick in which Penn does the talking and Teller steals the show with his stunning technical brilliance, precision and prowess.
+This unique duo have a strange shtick in which Penn rambles on whilst Teller waits patiently and mostly steals the show with his stunning technical brilliance, precision and prowess.

-I loved the TV show but having just sat through 90 minutes of ‘Penn & Teller’ Live, I left deflated and disappointed.
+I love this duo and their TV shows, but, having just sat through 90 minutes of ‘Penn & Teller’ Live at Rio Las Vegas – I left deflated, frustrated, confused and disappointed.

-Here’s the problems, Penn is a brilliant intellect and raconteur, however, we don’t care – we just want fabulous illusions and 5* magic.
+Here’s the problem: Penn is a brilliant intellect and raconteur, however, we don’t care – we just want fabulous illusions and 5* magic.
 He’s simply too clever for his own good.
 I find myself zoning out.

 Enjoy our EXCLUSIVE Audio / Video review here via YouTube:

 The 1,475 seater P&T Theater was full tonight in Vegas.
 That’s a remarkable achievement and testament to their global appeal.
 This is undeniable.

 The “Bad Boys of Magic,” are without question incredibly clever and talented….but collectively too sophisticated for their own good….especially in Sin City, or at least during the performance to which I was invited.

-Teller admirably played along but as both P&T left the stage, theatre and show to little applause and no standing ovation, it all just seemed to fizzle out quietly.
+Teller admirably played along but as both P&T left the stage & theatre there was average applause and no standing ovation, it all just seemed to fizzle out quietly.

 Such a shame & surprise considering their previous ‘gun’ finale which left the crowd stunned, shocked and excited.

-Equally when Penn was adlibbing and being ‘himself’ was glorious, he should do more of this and less script.
+Penn adlibing and being ‘himself’ was glorious, he should do more of this and less script.
 But, akin to Copperfield, when these guys enter into long and ponderous monologues – it’s painfully dull.

-Penn & Teller are magical genius’ – so why don’t we get this in the show?
+Penn & Teller are magical genius’, there’s no doubting – so why don’t we get this in the show?

-The Vegas minute is twice as quick as New York and London.
-Why?
-Because the shows are half the length.
+The Vegas minute is simply twice as quick as New York and London because the shows are half the length.
 Cut the crap and give us spectacular magic.
 We really don’t care how you feel or what you think – we just want to be amazed.

 I’m so disappointed to write this review.
 P&T’s TV specials are brilliant.
-Fool Us is great entertainment but their Vegas show left me bored and cold.
-PLEASE re-think the tone – I beg you.
-You’re better than this.
+Fool Us is great entertainment but their Vegas show left me at time confused, bored and cold.